Concurrent turns

 How it works

-Turns are multiplexed on the Ably channel via turnId.
-Every message published during a turn (text deltas, tool calls, lifecycle events) carries a header identifying its turn.
-The client transport reads these headers and routes each message to the correct turn's stream.
+Turns are multiplexed on the Ably channel via runId.
+Every message published during a Run (text deltas, tool calls, lifecycle events) carries a header identifying its Run.
+The client session reads these headers and routes each message to the correct Run's stream.

 1